Ana Toepel, Green Impact, April 2020

 Dr. Marya says we can leverage the biological processes in the soil to support human health and counteract inflammation.
 Regenerative farming practices rebuild organic matter and living biodiversity in soil, which produces increasingly nutrient-dense food year after year.
 In a January New York Times Story Dr. Marya expressed that it’s not just doctors that impact our health, but also farmers, who hold a key to keeping us healthier—and that key is soil.
 Farmers are actually critical stewards of our health.

 Currently, Dr. Marya is involved in a research project in its initial stages on the topic of “Food as Medicine, Inflammation, and Soil Health as Human Health.”
 The team includes UCSF’s Tammy Nicastro, researcher with the Institute for Global Health Sciences; Susan Lynch, Professor of Medicine and a Director of Human Microbiome Research; and Shari Weiser, Professor of Medicine and Internist at UCSF’s Division of HIV, Infectious Diseases and Global Medicine at SF General Hospital.
-The study attempts to recreate the Shamba Maisha study in Kenya that is employing sustainable farming practices to improve the health of people living with HIV, and will look at how regenerative farming impacts inflammation and mental health in people in the Bay Area who have been oppressed by poverty and homelessness.
+The study attempts to recreate the Shamba Maisha study in Kenya that is employing sustainable farming practices to improve the health of people living with HIV, and it will look at how regenerative farming impacts inflammation and mental health in people in the Bay Area who have been oppressed by poverty and homelessness.

 Another exciting collaboration of Dr. Marya’s is called “Soil Health is Human Health,” a coalition of farmers, doctors, nurses, policy workers, scientists, and government agencies with an initiative to move our land management system to one that prioritizes soil health, improves human health, and uplifts farmers in our state.
 Dr. Marya is one of just eight people appointed by Governor Newsom to his Healthy California for All Commission, and this could open some doors for the initiative.
 Already the coalition has been invited to submit a proposal to the Governor for a nutrition and health initiative.
 Dr. Marya would like to see the UC system get behind this initiative to move our state to regenerative farming practices and just this January she addressed the UC Regents about moving away from toxic pesticides and fertilizers.
 She is also in conversation with the Office of the President about how UC can do more sourcing from farms using these practices.